 - Schedule a time to discuss the issue with your board.
 You might start by talking with your board’s lay leader or treasurer first.
 Then when you have the meeting, share your concerns about your retirement, the research you’ve gathered, and your thoughts of what you’d like to see happen.
 Then ask if the board can take a step toward it this year.

 - A great first step for your church is to start a 403(b) retirement plan so that you can begin to contribute pre-tax dollars to it.
 Ask the church if they will match what you contribute.
-Several years ago, my denomination set a benchmark that all churches should provide at least a 12% match for their pastors, when the pastors save at least 5% of their income in the 403(b).
-When that benchmark was set, my local church board felt they could not meet it right away, but they made a plan so that, over the course of 2 or 3 years, they were able to work their way up to that 12% matching level.
+Several years ago, my denomination, the Wesleyan Church, set a benchmark that all churches should provide at least a 12% match for their pastors, when the pastors save at least 5% of their income in the 403(b).
+When that benchmark was set, my local church board felt they could not meet it right away, but they made a plan to work toward it over the next several years.

 - If your church can’t offer a 403(b) retirement plan, you can still save for retirement with an Individual Retirement Account, or IRA.
 And even if your church does have a 403(b) and you’ve made the maximum contributions, you can still open an IRA to supplement your 403(b).
 There are two types of IRAs: traditional IRA, which offers tax-deferred earnings, and Roth IRA, which offers tax-free growth.
-You can open an IRA through any bank, credit union, or brokerage, and even online with financial institutions like INGDirect.
+You can open an IRA through any bank, credit union, or brokerage.

 The key ingredient, when it comes to retirement savings, is time.
 The earlier you start to save for retirement, the more money you’ll have to live on in your later years.